 According to the free will defense, the existence of free will among some beings outweighs its negative consequences (moral evil).
 Having free creatures sometimes choosing good and sometimes choosing evil is better than having a world of automatons having been programmed by God to always choose good.
 Such a world would contain no real moral good, because it would contain no moral agents who are responsible for their actions.
 Alvin Plantinga formulated a very influential version of the defense, which we will look at now.
 Crucial to the free will defense is the idea, usually held by theologians and theist philosophers, that God cannot do the logically contradictory.
 God cannot create a square circle or make it so that a chair both exists and doesn’t exist.[v]
-This doesn’t represent a limitation on his omnipotence, because these scenarios are just nonsense – they don’t represent a real way things could have been.
+This doesn’t represent a limitation on his omnipotence, because these scenarios (as noted by William Craig) are just nonsense – they don’t represent a real way things could have been.
 Besides, if God could make the logically impossible true, then we wouldn’t need an answer to the problem of evil.
 So, God cannot bring it about both that there are “significantly free” creatures and make sure that they always choose the good.
 If he has to make sure that they always choose the good, then he is determining them, which means that they’re not free.
 And if they’re really free, then they will have the opportunity to do wrong.
 And if they have that opportunity, we can reasonably expect that some of them will take it.
 Plantinga observes, “The fact that free creatures sometimes go wrong, however, counts neither against God’s omnipotence nor against His goodness; for He could have forestalled the occurrence of moral evil only by removing the possibility of moral good.”[vi]

 You might say that people could still have free will to choose evil, but God can make it so that those actions don’t have any consequence in the world.
 In other words, when someone intends to murder someone else, God can organize events so that it never happens, no matter how hard they try.
 It is doubtful however that people in such a world would be “significantly free.”
 If someone who intends to do evil, but can never actually succeed in doing it and then just gives up, not because they want to do good, but simply because it is literally impossible to do anything bad, then that person is not really free to be evil.
 Thus, having free will means having some form of power to influence the world in the way in which you choose.
 If people cannot actually do what they choose to do then it is meaningless to say that they are free.
 There is a possible world where people are both free and no moral evil exists, but it is exactly because they are free that the actualization of that world depends upon both them and God.
 If they are really free, God cannot actualize that possible world without their cooperation.